Loop Fire: History

 On November 1, 1966, the El Cariso Hotshots, a U.S. Forest Service Interregional Wildland Firefighting Hotshot crew, was trapped by flames as they worked on a steep hillside in Pacoima Canyon on the Angeles National Forest.
-An unanticipated upslope wind came up in afternoon and a spot fire was fanned and funneled up the steep canyon.
+An unanticipated upslope wind came up in the afternoon and a spot fire was fanned and funneled up the steep canyon.

 The crew was constructing fireline downhill into a chimney canyon and were within 200 feet of completing their assignment when a sudden shift of winds caused a spot fire directly below where they were working.
 Within seconds flames raced uphill, engulfing the firefighters in temperatures estimated to reach 2500 degrees F. The fire flashed through the 2,200 foot long chimney canyon in less than one minute, catching the crew while they attempted to reach their safety zones.

 Ten members of the crew died on the Loop Fire that day.
 Another two members died from burn injuries in the following days.
 Most of the 19 El Cariso crew members who survived were critically burned and remained hospitalized for some time.
 The Downhill Indirect Checklist, improved firefighting equipment and better fire behavior training resulted, in part, from lives lost on this fire.

 The Loop Fire started at 05:19 on November 1, 1966, from a faulty electrical line at the U.S. Army's Los Pinetos Nike Missile Site.
 This facility is approximately 1 mile north of Contract Point.
 The fire burned downhill in a southwesterly direction under the influence of 40 to 60 mile per hour Santa Ana winds.
 Contract Point was a key anchor point on this east flank of the fire, which was designated as Division A. Suppression efforts in Division A on the morning of November 1 were focused on protecting the missile facility and establishing a control line south from that facility toward Contract Point.